TristanAbe/SonicPi/README.md

 - 👋 Hi, I’m @TristanAbraham
 - 👀 I’m interested in learning to dance like a Peanut character
-- 🌱 I’m currently learning about who
+- 🌱 I’m currently learning about
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: you can't, I'm on-the-grid in a very off-the-grid way

 <!---